 Beauty is in the eye of the beholder, and weighing the pros and cons of the Prius’ extroverted design would be venturing into a minefield.
 What’s important to remember is that Toyota styled the Prius and the Prius Prime differently to help motorists tell them apart.
 Both have the same silhouette and neither can be mistaken for anything else.
 They’re largely identical inside, meaning the instrument cluster is a digital unit positioned right in the middle of the dashboard, and the infotainment system is displayed on a color screen on the center stack.

 All variants of the Prius offer space for five passengers, though the person sitting in the middle of the second row should plan for shoulder rubbing.
 Trunk space checks in at 27.4 cubic feet for the L Eco, XLE, and Limited models, 24.6 cubic feet for the LE, LE AWD-e, and XLE AWD-e trims, and 19.8 cubes for the plug-in hybrid Prime.

 Safety comes standard regardless of which Prius variant you choose.
-Both come with eight airbags, a pre-collision system with pedestrian detection, a lane departure warning system with steering assist, automatic high beams, adaptive cruise control, roadside assistance, and collision notification.
+Both come with eight airbags, a pre-collision system with low-light pedestrian detection, cyclist detection, a lane departure warning system with steering assist, automatic high beams, road sign detection, adaptive cruise control, roadside assistance, and collision notification.
 Buyers who move up in the trim level hierarchy unlock features like the aforementioned HUD, parking sensors, and a blind spot monitoring system.